Chapter One: The Awakening

 "How is Severus?
 Still no change?"

-"I left another healer with him in case he wakes, but I'll go check myself."
+"I left another healer with him in case he wakes, but I'll go now to check again myself."

 "We will need his expertise."

-"Is Snape - hurt very badly?" asked Harry tentatively, when Madame Pomfrey had gone.
+"Is Snape - hurt very badly?" asked Harry tentatively, after soft, quick footsteps signaled that Madam Pomfrey had gone.

 "He doesn't look good, not good at all."

-Madame Pomfrey had returned.
-"And we have no idea what to do for him.
+"And we have no idea what to do for him!
 Albus, I've never been so useless," her voice cracked.
 She seemed to have forgotten that Harry and Ron were there.
 Hermione had never heard her sound so vulnerable.

-Hermione wanted to open her eyes so badly – she had to tell them that she was alright and not to worry.
-She didn't feel any pain, she could think clearly – now if only if she could find the strength to move!
+Hermione tried again to open her eyes.
+She had to tell them that she was all right and not to worry.
+She did not feel any pain and she could think clearly, now if only if she could find the strength to move!

 The next time Hermione woke, she could tell it was morning.
-The light on the other side of her eyelids told her so.
-She tried to open her eyes again, but still could not.
-She began to panic, but she could not move or call out for help.
+The light on the other side of her eyelids warmed her vision and once again she tried to open her eyes to no avail.
+She began to panic, but could not move or call out for help.
 She could not even swallow or take a deep breath.
 She soon found that she could not even stop breathing – her body would not obey any request.
-When the panic wore off, she started listening to the sounds around her.

-Hermione despaired at these words.
+Hermione despaired at those words.
 Was that it?
-Her only hope was Professor Snape, who was dying at that moment?
+Her only hope was Professor Snape, who was dying?
 Surely there was someone else!